 Reflection: Emily Stock, project manager for volunteer initiatives, AmeriCorps

 Facilitated Question and Answer Discussion: Jehyra Asencio Yace, PhD, research analyst, AmeriCorps

 Although formal organization-based volunteering has been in decline in the U.S. in the recent decade resulting in challenges with recruitment and retention of national service members, research and data continue to show that AmeriCorps’ value proposition provides:

 - Its members with a meaningful service experience, and

 - Its grantee organizations the funding to support volunteer management across all contexts.

-The panelists in this webinar will discuss how we can leverage the AmeriCorps Member Exit Survey data (2017-2022) to apply what we know about the service experience.
-They will also discuss research and best practices from the Volunteer Generation Fund program, and service enterprise models in volunteer management and training experiences that strive to better recruitment diversity and retention strategies.
+The panelists in this webinar discussed how we can leverage the AmeriCorps Member Exit Survey data (2017-2022) to apply what we know about the service experience.
+They also discussed research and best practices from the Volunteer Generation Fund program, and service enterprise models in volunteer management and training experiences that strive to better recruitment diversity and retention strategies.